 - 1. Any student enrolled in practicum on clinical probationary status (grade C or below in a graduate practicum course) will have an action plan developed and will be assigned to at least two clinical supervisors. - 2.
-Students who unilaterally drop their enrollment in clinical practicum after their clinical assignments have been made may be dropped from the program.
-Exceptions may be made for such things as illness or family emergencies.
+Students who unilaterally drop their enrollment in clinical practicum after clinical assignments have been made may be dropped from the program.
+Exceptions may be made for illness or family emergencies.